 - Air - Yellow (*White & Black)

-In order to prevent connecting the wrong gas cylinders, a safety system is in place.
+A safety system is in place to prevent connecting the wrong gas cylinders.
 This system, called the Pin Index Safety System, provides a standardized, unique pin configuration system that acts as a lock and key system to prevent the mismatching of gas cylinders with their corresponding connections in medical settings.

 Issues of Concern

 The release of pressurized gas can be hazardous, and extreme caution should be exercised.
 Gas pressure levels should be reduced from stored high pressure to a workable, usable level.
 A pressure regulator should be used in this situation, and any time contents are being removed or used from the cylinder.
 Do not tamper with pressure-release devices.
 Do not use any cylinders with visibly defective pressure-release devices.
 Pressure-release devices and gas outlets should never be pointed in any direction that could cause harm.

 While attached to an anesthesia machine, the cylinder valves should be in the off position while not in use.
 This is to prevent leakage and to allow for notification via an alarm of failure of the pipeline supply of gas.
 If the cylinder were to be left open and a pipeline gas supply failure occurred, the anesthesia machine would consume the oxygen in the cylinder, and the provider would not be notified until the cylinder was depleted.